tristan0x/perfmum/docs/specifications.rst

 Micro-benchmarks in CI
 ----------------------
-As a HPC developer, given a C++ library maintained by HPC team, when I push a Git changes, then continuous integration executes micro-benchmarks of some critical C++ sections of the library.
+As a developer, given a C++ library I maintain, when I push Git changes, then continuous integration executes micro-benchmarks of some critical C++ sections of the library.

 Micro-benchmarks CMake helpers
 ------------------------------
-As a HPC developer, given a C++ library built with CMake, **perfmum** provides dedicaded CMake modules to add new micro-benchmarks to the ``test`` target.
+As a developer, given a C++ library built with CMake, **perfmum** provides dedicaded CMake modules to add new micro-benchmarks to the ``test`` target.

 Micro-benchmarks monitoring over time
 -------------------------------------
-As a HPC developer, given a C++ library maintained by HPC team with a micro-benchmark integrated in the continuous integration process, I can review the history of metrics of this benchmark in a web browser.
+As a developer, given a C++ library I maintain with a micro-benchmark integrated in the continuous integration process, I can review the history of metrics of this benchmark in a web browser.